finalfusion/finalfrontier/man/ff-train.1.md

     into account and results in embeddings that are typically better suited for syntax-oriented tasks.

+    The dependency embeddings model is supported by the separate `ff-deps`(1) utility.

     The default model is *skipgram*.

 `--ns` *FREQ*